orbuluh/devenv_sandbox/README.md

 A repo to collect devenv environments, mostly modified from [devenv examples](https://github.com/cachix/devenv/tree/main/examples).

 Current workflow: individual project will be created in the branch.
-For example, [xgboost playground](https://github.com/orbuluh/devenv_sandbox/tree/data_science/xgboost_playground) is in the branch.

-Environment will be prepared in `main`, and rebase `main` back to individual branch accordingly.
+Environment will be prepared in `main`, and I will rebase `main` back to individual branch accordingly.

 ## Prerequisite